geek-cookbook/geek-cookbook/manuscript/index.md

 ### Get in touch 👋

+* Come and say hi to me and the friendly geeks in the [Discord](http://chat.funkypenguin.co.nz) chat or the [Discourse](https://discourse.geek-kitchen.funkypenguin.co.nz/) forums - say hi, ask a question, or suggest a new recipe!
 * Tweet me up, I'm [@funkypenguin](https://twitter.com/funkypenguin)! 🐦
-* or better yet, come into the  [kitchen](https://discourse.geek-kitchen.funkypenguin.co.nz/) (discussion forums) to say hi, ask a question, or suggest a new recipe!

 ### Buy my book 📖